markcooper37/Queens-Puzzle/README.md

 # Queens-Puzzle

-JavaScript code for solving the eight queens puzzle for any number of queens.
+JavaScript code for solving the generalised eight queens puzzle.